Grove Park Nature Reserve: Description

 Grove Park Nature Reserve is roughly 400 m long in a northwest to southeast direction, following the railway line, and around 150 m wide at the centre, but narrowing to 50 m at the northern end, giving it an area of about 4.6 ha.
 The site is mostly woodland, with some shrubland, it is more open grassland on the western side, where the ground slopes down to meet an iron fence which separates the reserve from the railway line.
 The southern and eastern area of the reserve is more heavily covered in trees, the northern and western areas are more open grassland, with scattered trees and shrubs, the northern grassland and meadow area narrows to a thinner strip of land about one third the width of the woodland section at the site's centre.
 The reserve is free to enter and is open to the public all year round.
 At the southern end of the site, there is a small algae covered pond, which is home to frogs, newts and toads.
 Along the southern edge of the reserve, a small unnamed stream rises from a seep and flows south-westward, emptying into the pond, the footpath running from the site entrance northward into the reserve crosses over this stream on a small footbridge.
 The north of the reserve has an open field, where, alongside the path there is a hollow which was previously another pond, but is long dried up.
-There are wooden benches and tables in the preserve, where the trees are thinner, and roughly circular path going around the southern half of the site, which is a dirt path on the south side near the entrance, but a raised wooden path closer to the centre where the ground is more uneven and wet.
+There are wooden benches and tables in the preserve, where the trees are thinner, and a roughly circular path going around the southern half of the site, which is a dirt path on the south side near the entrance, but a raised wooden path closer to the centre where the ground is more uneven and wet.
 In an opening, a circular arrangement of benches have been installed around a pedistal, resembling a classroom, to aid educational visits.
 There are also a number of signs inside Grove Park Nature Reserve, telling visitors about the local history and wildlife of the site and surrounding area, some of these were paid for by lottery funding.